StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 ### Via a Helm Repository

-Of course, you can make it even easier by using a [Helm charts repository](https://helm.sh/docs/helm/helm_repo/).
+Of course, one can make it even easier by using a [Helm charts repository](https://helm.sh/docs/helm/helm_repo/).
 The Kubernetes Dashboard, for example, is distributed under a public chart repository that you can add to StarlingX: